capstone-team-a/Perception/README.md

-# Perception blah
+# Perception

-TODO: Add description
+Perception is an encoder for creating CEA-608 byte pairs and logging the data as JSON to a file.

 ## Getting Started